aimenobaid/CSC120-FinalProject--groupfiles/README.md

             -Losing a fight decreases Health by 70 ish.
         --> Fixing the advance day and stats logic to be consistent.
 Aimen: **YES** // also hopefully should be working -Advancing a day should decrease your hunger and thirst but increase your health.
-            -South shore supply collection should rest every day, should not be able to collect infinite supplies on one day.
+            -South shore supply collection should reset every day, should not be able to collect infinite supplies on one day.
         --> TigerMonkeyHut fun treasure (flare that lets you be rescued) **YES** // I hope this stuff works